|Object ID #||1959.001.007|

 |Lexicon category||3: Personal Artifacts|

-One smooth wooden walking cane carved with Maas - Mosell, the name of two rivers in Europe.
-The cane has a hook at the upright end and tapers toward the downward end.
-The downward end has a non-slip rubber tip on it that is probably newer than the cane (added by Dr. Harding?).
+One smooth wooden walking cane carved with "1914.18.
+Maas - Mosell," carved into the outside shaft - the name of two rivers in that flow through France and Belgium (both) as well as other European countries (separately).
+The cane has a hook at the upright end and tapers toward the tip.
+The downward end had a non-slip rubber tip (now removed) on it that is probably newer than the cane (added by Dr. Harding?).

-Found by Reverend (Dr.) A. Harding Priest on a battlefield when he was serving as a Chaplain overseas in Europe during World War I (1914-1918).
+Found by Reverend (Dr.) A. Harding Priest on an unidentified battlefield when he was serving as a Chaplain overseas in Europe during World War I (1914-1918).

 After the war, Priest married Stella Bowlby and became an Anglican official.
 The Priests eventually resided in Owen Sound, Grey County.